schrodinator/No_Thanks/README.md

 has a score of 3 + 10 + 15 = 28, from which the number of the player's tokens is then subtracted.

+The nothx.py Python script simulates a three-player game to investigate optimal strategy.